-The plain-jane interior with white walls, lower-grade paneling and home improvement store-grade marble tiles was a shocking contrast to the architectural confection passersby saw from the street — a fancy tiered wedding cake with sweeping verandah and cresting dripping down from the roof like spun sugar icing.
+The plain-jane interior with white walls, lower-grade paneling and home improvement store-grade marble tiles was a shocking contrast to the architectural confection passersby saw from the street -- a fancy tiered wedding cake with sweeping veranda and cresting dripping down from the roof like spun sugar icing.

 "It was fairly light in detail.
 It was basically a box inside but with kind of angular ceilings," said Rynerson, an Oakland architect who specializes in historic properties.

 So when new owners John and Jennifer Webley recruited Rynerson and Duchscherer to oversee the renovation of Santa Rosa's most storied mansion, their main directive was simply to make the inside of the house live up to the promise of its amazing face.

 "They wanted to make the house right," said Duchscherer.

 He was was one of the first people Jennifer Webley called in late 2005 after finding his name among the experts listed in the back of a book on Victorian architecture and renovation.
 An expert on historical interiors, he was a frequent guest on "This Old House" and has written a number of books on bungalows, arts-and-crafts style and Victorians.

 Five years and millions of dollars later, these two compatriots, who have known each other for years and worked together on other projects, are close to completing their mission.